 Most companies obviously want to stay in compliance with their contractual obligations.
 However, companies desiring to play chicken with the significant financial exposure that can arise under a SPLA audit initiated by Microsoft can magnify the extent of their non-compliance (and the payment required to settle the audit findings) by taking the following steps with regard to their hosting environments:

-- Give Customers the Keys (and Don’t Keep a Spare).
 Many hosting customers want to limit the ability of service providers to access their IT environments.
 That is a natural inclination, especially for companies in highly regulated industries (such as healthcare or financial services), where applicable law imposes substantial data-security and data-privacy obligations.
 The fewer parties able to access a computing environment, the easier it is to satisfy those obligations.

 Hosting providers wanting to provide services to such companies often seek to accommodate that preference by setting up hosted servers on the providers’ infrastructure and then surrendering all administrative access to those servers to the customers.
 However, providers subject to SPLA-reporting obligations take that approach at their significant peril.